Luca-Dambro/progetto_programmazione_ad_oggetti_java/README.md

     The application return a BAD REQUEST with the following message:

    ``` "Operatore non conforme, gli operatori ammessi sono: ==, >, >=, <, <=" ```
+- > localhost:8080/statistics/Period

+    Following the characteristic representation for the field "Programming-Period"
+    that was implemented to get statistics (and also to use filter)
+    you need to specify "PeriodStart" or "PeriodEnd".
+    The following message is displayed if your request contain only "Period".

+    ``` "Devi specificare PeriodStart o PeriodEnd" ```